ShinichiNishikawa/Dynamically-Dynamic-Sidebar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables you to create unlimited custom sidebar/widget areas and switch existing areas.
+Create unlimited custom sidebar/widget areas and switch existing areas depending on post, page, custom-post-type post, categories, tags and custom taxonomy terms.
 You can do this without touching your theme.

 == Description ==